dmiz6393/kaggle_competition/README.md

 ### EDA:

-   - Initially we built a heatmap to see any strong correlations between saleprice and other columns.
+   - Initially built a heatmap to see any strong correlations between saleprice and other columns.
-   - We also looked at if there were any significant differences between saleprice in various neighborhoods.
+   - Looked at if there were any significant differences between saleprice in various neighborhoods.
    - Year sold didn't seem to make a significant difference in saleprice (surprisingly, given that one of these years was 2008 when the financial crisis occured)
-   - We one hot encoded neighborhood and house style.
+   - One hot encoded neighborhood and house style.

 ### Feature Engineering/ polynomial features

-   - We investigated whether or not there were stronger correlations with saleprice if we combined features such as garage cars, garage area, kitchen quality and kitchen number of kitchens.
+   - Investigated whether or not there were stronger correlations with saleprice if we combined features such as garage cars, garage area, kitchen quality and kitchen number of kitchens.
 We did this for both train and test data and found there were stronger correlations when we put our features together!

 ## Conclusions, Limitations, and Future Work